PRBonn/cinderella-geometric-animations/README.md

 # Running the animations

-* download the file Cinderella-Animations-local.pdf and the directory /Cinderella into the same folder
+* clone this repository: Then you have the file Cinderella-Animations-local.pdf and the directory /Cinderella in the same folder

 * open the pdf and use the provided links, or